billwear/maas-rad/ubuntu-kernels.md

 <h2 id="heading--hardware-enablement-kernels">Hardware enablement kernels</h2>

 New hardware gets released all the time.
 If an Ubuntu host runs an older kernel, it's unlikely that MAAS can support the hardware.
-Canonical does make every effort to backport more recent kernels enabling more hardware.
-The acronym HWE stands for "HardWare Enablement."
+Canonical does make every effort to back-port more recent kernels enabling more hardware.
+The acronym HWE stands for "Hardware Enablement."

 You also gain kernel improvements and new features when installing an HWE kernel.